joshcarp/scheduler/README.md

 can be passed in any order but you can assume that they will be passed exactly once and optional parameter-qat most once.

--ffilenamewill specify the name of the file describing the processes.
+-f filename will specify the name of the file describing the processes.
--ascheduling-algorithmwherescheduling algorithmis one of {ff,rr,cs} wherecsis the third schedul- ing algorithm that you will choose to implement.
+-a scheduling-algorithm where scheduling algorithmis one of {ff,rr,cs} wherecsis the third schedul- ing algorithm that you will choose to implement.
--mmemory-allocationwherememory-allocationis one of {u,p,v,cm} whereuindicates unlimited mem- ory andcmis the process/memory replacement algorithm that you will implement.
+-m memory-allocationwherememory-allocationis one of {u,p,v,cm} whereuindicates unlimited memory andcmis the process/memory replacement algorithm that you will implement.
--smemory-size wherememory-sizeis an integer indicating the size of memory in KB.
+-s memory-size wherememory-sizeis an integer indicating the size of memory in KB.
 This option can be ignored in the case of unlimited memory, i.e., when-m u.
--qquantum wherequantumis an integer (in seconds).
+-q quantum wherequantumis an integer (in seconds).
 The parameter will be used only for round-robin scheduling algorithm with the default value set to 10 seconds.